 “Model 3 production is scheduled to begin in late 2017.
 When production begins, we will begin deliveries in North America starting on the West Coast, moving east.
 As we continue to ramp production, we will begin deliveries in Europe, APAC and right-hand drive markets.”

-It’s not clear when the first deliveries will start, but the order you get your delivery in will have an impact.
+It’s not clear when the next deliveries will start, but the order you get your delivery in will have an impact as will the options selected.

 — Elon Musk (@elonmusk) April 1, 2016